Integrating Frontend Output

 Copy the markup file

-Begin the integration process by copying the markup provided by the Frontend team into the corresponding Backend view (.cshtml
+Start by copying the markup provided by the Frontend team into the matching backend view file.

-For example, if you need to integrate the Hero block and the Frontend team indicates that it can be found on the static site's Home page, navigate to the matching pattern's Home page within the Pattern folder.
-Locate the markup for the Hero block, such as the example below:
+For example, if you need to integrate the Hero block and the Frontend team points you to the static site's Home page, open the matching Patterns Home page.
+Find the Hero block markup there, like the simplified example below:

 <!-- <link rel="stylesheet" href="/assets/css/b-hero.css"> -->